Pustelto/personal_web/src/blog/error-handling-strategies/index.md

 So, why do we still treat error handling as an afterthought?
 When we ignore proper error handling, the impact is felt everywhere:

 - **Terrible UI/UX** – Users have no clue what what is happening in the system, what went wrong or how to fix it.
-- **Brittle applications** – Minor failures cause complete breakdowns instead of graceful recoveries.
-Your entire app doesn’t have to crash, just because you are missing some optional value for one table cell.
-- **System instability** – With no unified approach, errors propagate unpredictably - sometimes they are silenced and ignored, sometimes a tiny issue makes the app unusable.
+- **System instability** – With no unified approach to error handling major errors can be silenced and ignored, or tiny issues make the app unusable.
 - **Debugging nightmares** – Hunting down silent failures is frustrating and time-consuming.

 So, how do developers actually deal with errors?
 Let's break down the common (and sometimes hilariously bad) approaches.
 Note: I have seen all these approach in my career (and I admit I used some of the bad ones as well).

 ## The many ways how handle errors

-### Ignoring Errors and Hoping for the Best
+### 1. Ignoring Errors and Hoping for the Best

 > "If I don't see it, it doesn’t exist." approach.